google/llvm-premerge-checks/docs/playbooks.md

 **Note**: There is an existing *windows-development* machine that you can resume and use for development.
 Please stop it after use.

-Here are the instructions to set up such a machine on GCP.
+To setup new machine in GCP:

 1. Pick a GCP Windows image with Desktop Support.
     * pick a "persistent SSD" as boot Disk.
-This is much faster
+This is much faster.
-    * (optionally) add a "local scratch SSD" and use it as you workspace.
-This will make builds faster, but you **will not be able to stop** this instance and will have to kill and re-create it again.
     * make sure that you give enough permissions in "Identity and API access" to be able to e.g. push new docker images to GCR.

 1. Format the local SSD partition and use it as workspace.